carousel/php-design-patterns/docs/notes.md

 --------------------------------------------------------------------------------------------------------
 ## Type
-    An object may have many types, and widely different objects can share a type In the terms of type theory, a class is an implementation In contrast, an object's type only refers to its interface—the set of requests to which it can respond.
+    An object may have many types, and widely different objects can share a type In the terms of type theory, A CLASS IS AN IMPLEMENTATION In contrast, an object's type only refers to its interface—the set of requests to which it can respond.
     Client depend on interface
     Public (client) interface